krumsieklab/rpair/tutorials/01_the_rpair_function.md

 Tutorial 1: the rpair function
 ================

+NOTE: The rpair function performs model fitting on a dataset, however, in most cases it is desirable to optimize the models parameters using cross-validation.
+The cv_rpair function performs k-fold cross-validation for the rpair function.
+In most typical use cases, the user will call cv_rpair rather than call the rpair function directly.
+The tutorial for the cv_rpair function can be found [here](https://github.com/krumsieklab/rpair/blob/master/tutorials/02_the_cv_rpair_function.md).

 This tutorial demonstrates how to use the rpair function and its utility functions.
 The rpair function supports four types of loss functions: exponential (default), logistic, squared hinge, and huberized hinge loss.
 Each loss type is demonstrated below along with one or more of rpair's utility functions.

 ``` r
 library(rpair)